Borrow money to make money

 A Final Note About Probability Theory

 If we flip a coin a few times it may land on heads each time (100% heads) or possibly be all tails (0% heads.)
-But if we flip the coin enough times, the actual ratio of heads will eventually approach the theoretical value of 50%.
+But if we continue to flip the coin more and more times, then the ratio of heads will eventually approach the theoretical value of 50%.
 This is an empirical fact.

 Of course a 50% chance of success offers no asymmetric investment value.
 But in situations where the odds are actually in our favor each time, such as the dice game mentioned earlier, then the law of large numbers guarantees that we will succeed, as a whole, if we play enough times!